localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

         - subnet: 10.0.2.0/24
 ```

-We have created a demo application to show off this functionality: [https://github.com/localstack/networking-demo-application](https://github.com/localstack/networking-demo-application).
+We have created a demo application to demonstrate this functionality: [https://github.com/localstack/networking-demo-application](https://github.com/localstack/networking-demo-application).
 This sample uses `*.localhost.localstack.cloud` throughout to seamlessly configure AWS SDK clients to communicate with LocalStack.

 * The deploy process runs in a separate Docker container.